allocateam/opendc/simulator/opendc-experiments/opendc-experiments-allocateam/README.md

 ## Setup

-The `scripts` folder contains the necessary helper scripts that make it possible to download the necessary traces and easily run the experiments from the command-line.
+The `tools` folder contains the necessary helper scripts that make it possible to download the necessary traces and easily run the experiments from the command-line.

 In order to make your life easier, make sure you add the execution permission to these scripts by running: